How To Start Making Soap At Home?

 What equipment do you need when you start making soap at home?

-We can categorize the equipment you will need for starting making soap at home in three categories:
+We can categorize the equipment you will need to start making soap at home in three categories:

 Pots & Containers